Hadron masses from a Kaluza-Klein like Model: Appendix

-Equation (91) is used to compute the standard deviation of a quantity $Z$, which is calculated from parameters given as the mean values $a, b, \ldots$ and standard deviations $s_{a}, s_{b}, \ldots$ for the numerical result of equations (70), (75), (76), Tables 1, 2, 5, 6, 7, 8, 10, and 11.
+Equation (92) is used to compute the standard deviation of a quantity $Z$, which is calculated from parameters given as the mean values $a, b, \ldots$ and standard deviations $s_{a}, s_{b}, \ldots$ for the numerical result of equations (70), (74), (75), Tables 1, 2, 5, 6, 7, 8, 10, and 11.
+Error statements are exclusively of statistical nature.
+No other sources of deviations are included.